Child Custody, Parenting Time, and the Holidays

 - Usually the children, especially younger ones, place the same amount of value and importance of spending holiday time with each parent

-- One side is not “losing” if they generously offer flexibility to accommodate what’s best for their children
+- One parent is not “losing” if they generously offer flexibility to accommodate what’s best for their children

-- Lastly, if any disputes over these issues go to court, a judge is generally going to be very underwhelmed with the party behaving unreasonably and disregarding the interests of his or her children.
+- Lastly, if any disputes over these issues go to Court, a Judge is generally going to be very underwhelmed with the party behaving unreasonably.
 This may be especially true for behavior during the holidays.